-PFC James J. Corr (502d PIR) earned the Silver Star Medal while serving with the Army of the United States, distinguished himself by gallantry in action.
+PFC James J. Corr (502d PIR) was awarded the Silver Star Medal while serving with the Army of the United States, distinguished himself by gallantry in action.
 On 19 December 1944 in the vicinity of Recogne, Belgium, while acting as flank patrol for his battalion, he was recalled to the column.
 While returning he observed a cleverly camouflaged enemy machine gun emplacement manned by seven enemy Soldiers.
-Realizing eh serious threat this gun presented to the main body and aware of the lack of time in which to warn the battalion, Private First Class Corr attacked the position alone.
+Realizing eh serious threat this gun presented to the main body and aware of the lack of time in which to warn the battalion, Private

+First Class Corr attacked the position alone.
 Although he drew intense fire, he boldly returned the enemy fire.
 While crawling to within hand grenade range of the enemy installation, he narrowly escaped injury from several enemy-thrown grenades.
 During this single-handed assault, he killed two of the enemy with one grenade, and by vigorous personal assault, captured the remaining five.
 His courage aggressiveness exemplifies the highest standards of the military service.
-1LT John F. Hay (E/1-502 IN) was awarded the Army Commendation Medal with Valor (1-OLC) for heroism in the Republic of Vietnam on 21 December 19688.
-First Lieutenant Hay distinguished himself while serving as the Reconnaissance Platoon Leader of Company E, 1st Battalion, 502d Infantry, during a reconnaissance mission near the village of Ap Tay Hoang, Republic of Vietnam.
-The reconnaissance Platoon was searching a suspected enemy location when it came under heavy small arms fire.
-Lieutenant Hay and a squad leader immediately began firing and maneuvering in order to approach the enemy position from the flanks.
-With complete disregard for his personal safety, Lieutenant Hay moved through the enemy fire to gain a position closer to his objective.
-After several minutes of maneuvering, Lieutenant Hay successfully flanked the enemy position and rushed it with the squad leader, destroying it with hand grenades and small arms fire.
-Through his courage, Lieutenant Hay contributed immeasurably to the success of the mission which resulted in three enemy casualties and no friendly losses.
-First Lieutenant Hay's personal bravery and devotion to duty were in keeping with the highest traditions of the military service and reflect great credit upon himself, his unit, and the United States Army.
-(HQ, 101st ABN DIV, General Order Number 1894, 4 March 196)
+20 December 1970 1LT Frank M. Campagne (E/2-501 IN) was awarded the Bronze Star Medal with Valor for heroism in ground combat against a hostile force in the Republic of Korea on 20 December 1970.
+Lieutenant Campagne distinguished himself while serving as a platoon leader in Company E, 2d Battalion (Airmobile), 501st Infantry, during combat operations in Thua Thin Province, Republic of Vietnam.
+While on a reconnaissance patrol, Lieutenant Campagne's platoon came under intense hostile fire and sustained two serious casualties reacting immediately, Lieutenant Campagne subjected himself to the intense hostile fire to pull the wounded to a relatively secure area.
+Returning to his position, he called for a directed accurate aerial artillery on the enemy emplacements.
+His actions were instrumental in saving the life of one of his men and in lessening the threat of any further casualties.
+Lieutenant Campagne's personal bravery and devotion to duty were in keeping with the highest traditions of the military service and reflect great credit upon himself, his unit, and the United States Army.
+(DA, HQ, 101st ABN DIV (Airmobile), General Order Number 846) STRIKE HISTORY NOTE:

-\STRIKE HISTORY NOTE: